-Almond Resorts Inc. has been losing money for several years and has a large debt load.
+Almond Resorts Inc. has lost money for several years and has a large debt load.
 It is also in need of a significant renovation investment to be able continue operating in its current form.

 Lets not blame our problems only on oil prices and recession.

 To some, the Almond Beach Village closure came as a shock, including some shareholders.
-That too is surprising since, had those shareholders been following what has been happening at Almond Resorts Inc., the Barbados hotel industry and Barbados in general there should be no surprise.
+That too is surprising since, had those shareholders been following what has happened at Almond Resorts Inc., the Barbados hotel industry and Barbados in general there should be no surprise.

 The lack of profitability and therefore investment in our hotel sector needs to be addressed urgently.
 If our major foreign exchange earner is unattractive to equity investors or commercial lenders (the Four Seasons scenario) we should be very concerned.
 Something is rotten in the state of Denmark.